HarelM/IHMAccessibleRoutes/README.md

 # Accesible routes (hopefully)

-This uses the IHM data srouce to present accessible routes, the following overpass query might be needed, but is not in use right now.
+This uses the IHM data srouce to present accessible routes, check out the `style.json` file in this repo.

+## The following can be ignored

+The following overpass query is not in use right now, but was used in the past.
 The geojson source uses the following overpass turbo query exported as geojson:
 ```
 (